Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Experimental Evaluation

-\textbf{Comparison with SoA methods}: Given that there are currently no zero-shot state classifiers available, we resort to employing 5 state-of-the-art models \cite{misra2017red,nagarajan2018attributes,purushwalkam2019task,Li2020,Mancini2022} from the field of CZSL that deal with predicting both object and state labels and are, therefore, closely related to OSC.
-As these models are capable of producing state labels, they can be used in the context of OSC without any modifications.
-We evaluate the performance of this approach on three different versions: closed world, open world, and object-oracle: \begin{itemize} \item {\bf Closed World (CW) version}: the method is tasked with predicting only among the valid object-state pairs. \item {\bf Open World (OW) version}: the method is tasked with predicting among all object-state pairs. \item {\bf Object Oracle (OO) version}: all object labels are replaced with the generic term ``object'', allowing the method to solely predict the state label. \end{itemize} While the closed world version setting violates the zero-shot conditions since it assumes that the valid states for each object are known in advance, we include it as a baseline for comparison.
-Moreover, the open world version is less generic than our approach since it presupposes that the set of object labels to which the states corresponds is closed, i.e. the same during training and inference, whereas our method is totally agnostic to this parameter.
-In addition, both the closed and the open world versions of the models make use of the information corresponding to the object categories, something that violates the object-agnostic assumption.
-Therefore, the most fair comparison to our method is the object oracle version of the models.
-However, we report the results of the closed and open world version of each model as frames of reference.
+\textbf{Comparison with SOTA object-aware CZSL methods for state classification}: Given that there are currently no zero-shot state classifiers available, we resort to employing 11 state-of-the-art models \cite{misra2017red,nagarajan2018attributes,purushwalkam2019task,Li2020,Mancini2022,karthik2022open,li2022siamese,zhang2022learning,Saini_2022_CVPR,wang2023learning,hao2023learning} from the field of Compositional Zero-Shot Learning (CZSL).
+These methods deal with predicting both object and state labels.
+As such, they are relevant to OSC - however, they are object-aware and not object-agnostic as the proposed OaSC method.
+We evaluate the performance of this approach on three different versions: \begin{itemize}[noitemsep,topsep=0pt] \item {\bf Object Agnostic (OA) version}: All object labels are replaced with the generic term ``object'', allowing the method to solely predict the state label. \item {\bf Closed World (CW) version}: The method is tasked with predicting only among the valid object-state pairs. \item {\bf Open World (OW) version}: The method is tasked with predicting among all object-state pairs. \end{itemize} In all three settings, we focus exclusively on the predictions concerning the states labels.
+It's important to emphasize that both the CW and OW versions of the models deviate from the principles of zero-shot conditions.
+Specifically, the CW version relies on pre-existing knowledge of valid states for each object, while the OW version considers a closed set of object labels corresponding to the states.
+These assumptions, although informative, limit the generality of the approach.
+Unlike these versions, our method remains entirely impartial to such constraints, demonstrating its versatility by maintaining consistency between training and inference.

+Additionally, it's noteworthy that both the CW and OW versions of the models incorporate knowledge about object categories, which is contrary to the object-agnostic assumption.
+In contrast, our approach remains consistent with the object-agnostic principle.
+Given these considerations, the fairest comparison to our method is the OA version of the models.
+Nevertheless, for reference, we present the results of both the CW and OW versions of each model.
+This comprehensive approach provides a frame of reference while highlighting the distinct strengths of our method.